Hyziu-03/Mamaia-Countdowns/README.md

 ## Task list for the PWA

-### Which technologies are yet to be used?

-- Use the Notification API.

 ### What is to correct about SEO?

 - Check for broken images, videos, and descriptive alt texts,